JosephPark23/Password-Manager/Project_Reflections.md

   and the core, CLI password manager will be finished.
 After that, I get to play around with adding advanced features such as 2FA, tkinter, and more secure algorithms.
 Happy new year!
 #### - TODO:
     - Add a functionality so users can add passwords to the password manager.

+### ***1/5/2025 - PART TWO***
+- Okay so I was bored and I finished adding the functionality so the CLI part is finalized and done but holy it took so much debugging oh my goodness this took 3 hours to fix everything but this is worth it because it's one of the coolest things I've ever made (but doesn't top the lyrics finder) hooray!!!
+I'm gonna take a nice long rest now sooooo bye!
+#### - TODO:
+    - Take a break because debugging is actually the worst thing ever to exist like why can't code just work when you write it
+    - There are like twenty billion redundancies so I'm gonna have to make code more efficient but that's for future me soooo